PostApproval/CTran_Work_SWE447/FinalProj/Proposal.md

-My final project may be a program where you utilize three.js.
-I want it to function like a game.
-It would most likely be side scroller type of game where it would continuously go right.
+My final project may be a program where you utilize what we have learned over the course of the semester.
+It will be using the solar system assignment we have done in class but repuposed to show off another planet made using it in a similar manner.

-Week 1: Learn how three.js works
+Week 1: Learn what the statistics of the planet is.

 Week 2: Make shapes, render them, display